casjay/todo/all/index.md

 [ ] add disable option to jykell template
 [ ] Update systemmgr install scripts
 [ ] Rewrite buildx to get image name and version from docker file
+[ ] Add write to usb in latest iso